 But you rebels out-there don’t get too excited yet.
 The film is also anti anti-hero — it’s very cynical in places.
 The film has fun mocking people who blindly follow leaders.
 There is nothing romantic about “rebels-without-a-cause,” the film argues.
 Luke constantly laughs at the idea of somebody wanting to be like him.
 The self-deprecating attitude adds another layer to the story.

 Most of the film’s effectiveness is due in part to Newman’s extraordinary Oscar-nominated performance.
 It’s one of his very best roles.
-George Kennedy (Airport and The Naked Gun), who is unforgettable as Dragline, won the Oscar for Best Actor in a Supporting Role.
+George Kennedy (Airport), who is unforgettable as Dragline, won the Oscar for Best Actor in a Supporting Role.
 The stellar ensemble cast includes Strother Martin (The Wild Bunch), Dennis Hopper (Easy Rider), Wayne Rogers (TV’s M*A*S*H), Harry Dean Stanton (Alien), Clifton James (Live and Let Die), and Joe Don Baker (Walking Tall).

 Lalo Schifrin’s (Dirty Harry and The Amityville Horror) score contributes greatly to the melancholic atmosphere that permeates the entire film.
 Beautifully photographed by legendary cameraman Conrad Hall (Butch Cassidy and the Sundance Kid and American Beauty).